remiteeple/your-first-minute-on-a-server/README.md

 _An Essential Security guide for Linux Servers_

 Hi! :wave: My name is [Remi Teeple](https://remi.works) and this guide is aimed to provide a consistent standard for server initialization and rollout.
-This guide was created from the perspective of a layman as security and hosting is not necessarily my forte.
-As such I wanted to consolidate my ideal server creation for my own reference but I figured I should share my methodology and ideology via GitHub for anyone to use.
-Originally inspired by the legendary ["My First 5 Minutes On A Server; Or, Essential Security for Linux Servers"](https://plusbryan.com/my-first-5-minutes-on-a-server-or-essential-security-for-linux-servers) my hope is to keep the information in said article relevant in a modern 2020 eco-system while adding additional security.
+This guide was created from the perspective of a layman as security and hosting are not necessarily my forte.
+As such I wanted to consolidate my ideal server creation for my reference but I figured I should share my methodology and ideology via GitHub for anyone to use.
+Originally inspired by the legendary ["My First 5 Minutes On A Server; Or, Essential Security for Linux Servers"](https://plusbryan.com/my-first-5-minutes-on-a-server-or-essential-security-for-linux-servers) I hope to keep the information in said article relevant in a modern 2020 eco-system while adding additional security.

 This guide was tested on Ubuntu `Ubuntu 20.04.1 LTS` (&ARM)